-On Mayim’s trip to New York to promote her book Girling Up, she made time for family – her “TV brother” Mike Stoyanov, who told her what he’s been up to since Blossom ended 22 years ago.
+On Mayim’s trip to New York to promote her book Girling Up, she made time for family—her “TV brother” Mike Stoyanov, who told her what he’s been up to since Blossom ended 22 years ago.
+Read their interview here…

 Mayim Bialik: Obviously, many people may recognize you from playing Anthony, Blossom’s older brother on Blossom.
-How old you were when we were on Blossom, and what has your life been like since?
+How old you were when we were on the show, and what has your life been like since?

-I did a four-episode arc on Beverly Hills, 90210 – my character died of AIDS, which was the most shockingly serious thing they ever did on that show.
+As for acting, I did a four-episode arc on Beverly Hills, 90210—my character died of AIDS, which was the most shockingly serious thing they ever did on that show.
 I worked a really nice couple of episodes on Justified.
-I’ve worked on Kingdom, and I had a really nice part on Gotham, which I would love to go back but my character got shot eighty times at the end of the episode.
-[Editor’s note: This made Esther K. very upset. -EK.]
+I’ve worked on Kingdom, and I had a really nice part on Gotham, which I would love to go back but my character got shot 80 times at the end of the episode.
 I was super fortunate to end up recurring on Billions, with Paul Giamatti, Damien Lewis, and Malin Akerman, and had a really good time on that.

 MB: You and I were on television at a time where there were three networks, and the industry was very different.
 A lot of people assumed that because of Blossom, we had the world at our feet and that a movie with Spielberg would be next.
 People don’t realize that being on a family sitcom in the 1990s did not set us up for a lush, dynamic, thespian experience.
 I think people misunderstand what our fame was like.
 Obviously we were recognizable, but there was also no social media, we weren’t that in the public eye.
 When I started going on auditions, it was for characters that were often called “Woman #2.”
 I was sitting in casting offices with everybody else and no one really cared that I had been on Blossom.
 And the fact is that most casting directors were not even old enough to have seen Blossom!
 What they knew was that I was a child actor and they weren’t even sure I could still do this acting thing.